Boiler Safety Frequently Asked Questions

 - How do I get my Certificate of Variance?

-- How much are the certificate and inspection fees?
+- How much are the certificate, inspection, and various other fees?

 - My Texas Commission has expired.
 How do I get it back?